-Sick and exhausted, the twenty-year-old Henry Meyer lay on a cot in the Auschwitz infirmary.
-Both parents had been deported, and his only brother had already died in Auschwitz.
+Sick and exhausted, twenty-year-old Henry Meyer lay on a cot in the Auschwitz infirmary.
+Both parents had been deported and his only brother had already died in Auschwitz.
 The young man began to talk with the prisoner-doctor tending to the inmates, and the doctor soon recognized Meyer as the child prodigy he had seen perform years before in Breslau.
 Before the SS came through the barracks to conduct their selection, the doctor switched Meyer’s number card with that of a nearby corpse and carried the sickly violinist to a concealed corner.
 Saved from an almost-certain death, Henry Meyer was to be transferred soon thereafter to Birkenau, where he played in the orchestra.
 After brief periods spent in several other camps and after surviving a death march, he was eventually to emigrate to the United States.
-There he became a founding member of the renowned LaSalle Quartet, and worked as a professor of music at the University of Cincinnati for over 25 years.
+There he became a founding member of the renowned LaSalle Quartet and worked as a professor of music at the University of Cincinnati for over 25 years.

 Henry Meyer was born in 1923 to an affluent German-Jewish family.
 With a piano-playing mother and brother, and a father who played both violin and viola, it was no wonder that the young prodigy dreamed of becoming a professional chamber musician.
-When the Nazis came to power, many of the Meyers’ Jewish friends began fleeing the country, and the Nazis seized most of their possessions, leaving them in a financially precarious position.
-They wrote to distant relatives in the United States, asking for financial sponsorship to allow them to emigrate.
+When the Nazis came to power, many of the Meyers’ Jewish friends began fleeing the country and the Nazis seized most of their possessions, leaving them in a financially precarious position.
+They wrote to distant relatives in the United States asking for financial sponsorship to allow them to emigrate.
 The relatives declined, however, citing their own financial constraints.
 At the time the Meyers were not overly worried, assuming, like most German Jews, that the Nazi menace would die out in a year or two.

 The new anti-Semitic regulations, however, had an immediate impact on Henry Meyer’s musical education.
-He was forced to leave his school, for a short time managing to get private lessons from a concert master at the opera house.
+He was forced to leave his school, managing for only a short time to get private lessons from a concert master at the opera house.
 As he was unable to pursue his studies productively in Germany, in 1936 Meyer was sent to Prague for two years.
 Coincidentally, the young violinist returned to Dresden on 9 November 1938 for a performance in a concert by the Jewish Cultural League (Jüdischer Kulturbund); this was the night of the infamous Kristallnacht pogrom, and he was promptly arrested and sent to Buchenwald concentration camp.
 After several weeks in the camp, however, he was released.
 Meyer then moved to Berlin, where he was accepted into the Kulturbund orchestra.

 After the dissolution of the Kulturbund, Meyer held several factory jobs in Berlin, before moving back to Dresden with his family.
 Two weeks later, in January 1942, his parents were deported to Riga, where his mother was to die.
 His father survived the ghetto and the transport to Dachau, where he perished several months before the camp was liberated.
-Meyer, along with his brother, remained for a year in Dresden, working at menial jobs in armaments factories, and subjected to random and brutal raids by the SS.
+Meyer, along with his brother, remained for a year in Dresden, working at menial jobs in armaments factories and subjected to random and brutal raids by the SS.

 As a musician he was soon transferred to Birkenau, where he was assigned to the orchestra.
 A trained violinist, he played the marches demanded of the musicians when the prisoners went to and from their work, and the jazz and swing music the SS demanded during their evening parties.
-Reflecting on his pre-Nazi musical training, and then his time in the Kulturbund, Meyer was to say with some cynicism of his time in Birkenau: “that was then my third musical career, and so I managed to survive”.
+Reflecting on his pre-Nazi musical training, and then his time in the Kulturbund, Meyer was to say with some cynicism of his time in Birkenau: 'that was then my third musical career, and so I managed to survive'.

 Broder, H.M. & Geisel, E., 1992.
 Premiere und Pogrom: Der Jüdische Kulturbund 1933-1941, Berlin: Siedler.